Relatives of jet’s passengers struggle to cope

 “Biggest of all is the emotional turmoil I’ve been going through.
 I can’t eat, I can’t sleep.
 I’ve been dreaming of my parents every day,” said the 30-year-old IT engineer from Beijing, whose father and mother, Wang Linshi and Xiong Yunming, were both aboard the flight as part of a group of Chinese artists touring Malaysia.

-China’s government has responded to the crisis with almost unprecedented forcefulness, deploying nearly a dozen ships and several aircraft to the search effort and assigning government officials to meet with relatives and liaison with Malaysian officials.
+China’s government responded with almost unprecedented forcefulness, deploying nearly a dozen ships and several aircraft to the search effort and assigning government officials to meet with relatives and liaison with Malaysian officials.

 Relatives such as Wang have put their personal and professional lives on hold waiting for any word of the fate of their loved ones.